Street Fighter (video game): Arcade

 The original punching-pad cabinet was not successful as Capcom had planned, with only around 1,000 units sold.
 However, the alternate six-button version was more successful, selling in the tens of thousands, with estimates ranging from between 10,000 and 50,000 units sold.
-In Japan, Game Machine listed Street Fighter on its September 15, 1987, issue as the fifth most-successful upright arcade unit of the month, before reaching No. 3 in October 1987 and then No. 1 in January 1988.
+In Japan, Game Machine listed Street Fighter as the fifth most successful upright arcade unit of September 1987, before reaching number three in October 1987 and then number one in January 1988.
 It became Japan's fifth highest-grossing large arcade game of 1987, and the country's eighth highest-grossing arcade game of 1988.
-In the United Kingdom, the Coinslot charts, in the August 1988 issue of Sinclair User, listed Street Fighter as the top-grossing dedicated arcade game of the month.
-It was not as successful in the United States, where it peaked at No. 10 on the RePlay upright cabinet chart in December 1987.
+In the United Kingdom, the Coinslot charts of Sinclair User magazine listed Street Fighter as the top-grossing dedicated arcade game of August 1988.
+It was not as successful in the United States, where it peaked at number 10 on the RePlay upright cabinet chart in December 1987.

 The arcade game received positive to mixed reviews, with critics praising the combat and graphics but criticizing the pressure-pad controls.
 Upon release in August 1987, Commodore User magazine said it has some of the "most unusual features which make it worthy of note" such as the experimental rubber pad controls and the large 24-inch screen displaying large detailed sprite graphics.
 However, the review said "the fairly repetitive nature of the game, and the large amount of physical effort needed to play it, will prevent Street Fighter from being much more than a novel experiment in coin-op technology" but that only "time will tell".
 In September, Tony Thompson of Crash said it "breathes new life" into martial arts games, with a "huge" cabinet, "big" characters, pads where "the harder you hit the pads the harder your character hits" and "secret techniques" but criticized it for making his "hands hurt".
 In December 1987, Julian Rignall and Daniel Gilbert of Crash said "it adds a new dimension with pneumatic punch buttons" and the action is "gratifying" with "great feedback from the buttons" but "there's very little to draw you back" after the novelty wears off.

 Clare Edgeley of Computer and Video Games said in December 1987 that the arcade game had "huge" sprites, "among the most realistic" characters, and "intense" action, but requires mastering the controls, including punches, kicks, stoop kicks, flip kicks, and backward flips.
 She said "the competition is intense" and the deluxe version "is much more fun".
 Computer and Video Games said in May 1988 that the arcade game was "one of the most realistic martial arts combat games, a sort of street Olympics" with international opponents.